Website Standards

-Website standards is a general term for the formal standards and other technical specifications that define and describe aspects of the World Wide Web.
 In recent years, the term has been more frequently associated with the trend of endorsing a set of standardised best practices for building web sites.
 This also includes a philosophy of web design and development that includes those methods.
 Lexiconnect adhere to W3C standards for work undertaken in current projects.

 Many interdependent standards and specifications, some of which govern aspects of the Internet, not just the World Wide Web, directly or indirectly affect the development and administration of web sites and web services.
 Considerations include the interoperability, accessibility and usability of web pages and websites.
 Website standards in the broader sense consist of the following recommendations published by the World Wide Web Consortium (W3C):

+HyperText Markup Language - HTML5 Valid.
 Most pages on the World Wide Web are written in computer languages (such as HTML) that allow Web authors to structure text, add multimedia content, and specify what appearance, or style, the result should have.

 Cascading Style Sheets (CSS) is a simple mechanism for adding style (for example fonts, colours, spacing and size) to Web documents.
 The W3C CSS Validation Service was created by W3C to help Web designers and Web developers check Cascading Style Sheets (CSS).